tugcekonuklar/kotlin-code-pills/README.md

-# kotlinCodePills
+# Kotlin Code Pills
-Kotlin Code Pills
+This project was build to give some code pills about Kotlin.